-Millions of families got instant access to Peacock in 2020 thanks to a free rollout to Comcast’s Xfinity broadband customers.
+Back in 2020, millions of families got instant access to Peacock thanks to a free rollout to Comcast’s Xfinity broadband customers.
 By the end of the year, Peacock was expected to have more than 30 million users.
-But with so many streaming options out there, are people willing to pay for Peacock’s subscription plans?
-Our in-depth Peacock review will help you decide how it fits into your streaming portfolio.
+However, with so many streaming options out there, 2 years later it stands 3 million users shy of that target – and less than half of those are paid subscribers.
+But does that mean it’s not worth considering?
+Not at all.
+And our in-depth Peacock review will help you decide how it fits into your streaming portfolio.

 Sign up below to get the whole bundle for only $13.99 a month or get Disney Plus standalone for $7.99.

 It was only a matter of time before NBCUniversal took another stab at direct-to-consumer streaming.
 The media giant’s less-than-stellar history isn’t very inspiring.
 SeeSo launched in 2017 as a streaming service focused on comedy but it only survived a year before being shut down.
-NBCUniversal was one of the original contributors to Hulu in 2007.
-Although successful, Hulu is now majority-owned by Disney.
+And even though NBCUniversal was one of the original contributors to Hulu way back in 2007, that popular streaming service is now majority-owned by Disney.

-With the success of Netflix and streaming platforms arriving from NBC’s traditional competitors, CBS and Disney-owned ABC, NBCUniversal announced in 2019 that they would launch an NBC-centric streaming service.
+With the success of Netflix and arrival of streaming platforms from NBC’s traditional competitors, CBS and ABC, in 2019 NBCUniversal announced plans to launch an NBC-centric streaming service.
 “We’re going to unite the whole company behind it,” NBCUniversal CEO Steve Burke explained to Variety at the time.